getml/getml.com/src/docs/predicting/predicting.md

 - [`XGBoostClassifier`](getml/predictors/XGBoostClassifier)
 - [`XGBoostRegressor`](getml/predictors/XGBoostRegressor)

 Using one of them in your analysis is very simple.
 Just pass one as the `predictor` argument to either [`Pipeline`](getml/pipeline/Pipeline) on initialization.
+As a list, more than one predictor can be passed to the pipeline.

 ```python
 feature_learner1 = getml.feature_learners.Relboost()